Page updated Monday 25 May 2020

 CERTIFICATION AND CAO

-Q: I am a provider planning to submit learners for April certification periods.
-Are there any changes to the certification timetable?
+Q: I am a provider that submitted learners for the April certification period.
+When will the certificates issue?

 Q: What do I say to learners about receiving their certificates to prove they have a qualification?